kriszyp/msgpackr/README.md

 <script src="node_modules/msgpackr/dist/index.js"></script>
 ```

+This is UMD based, and will register as a module if possible, or create a `msgpackr` global with all the exported functions.

 For module-based development, it is recommended that you directly import the module of interest, to minimize dependencies that get pulled into your application:
 ```
 import { unpack } from 'msgpackr/unpack' // if you only need to unpack